About Iowa’s AEAs

 Standards for Service

-Heartland AEA provides many programs and services for children, families, schools and communities, all of which fall under nine state-required standards for service.
+Heartland AEA provides many programs and services for children, families, schools and communities, all of which fall under 18 state-required standards for service.
 All of Iowa’s AEAs adhere to these standards for service.

 School-Community Planning